konstructio/kubefirst/docs/kubefirst/github/gitops.md

 ![](../../img/kubefirst/gitops/gitlab-workflows-integration.png)

-The integration that we've established between GitHub and Argo Workflows will surface your powerful Argo Workflows engine directly in GitHub Actions, so that your developers have all of the workflow execution information available directly associated with their commit in their application repository.
+The integration that we've established between GitHub and Argo Workflows will surface your powerful Argo Workflows engine directly in GitHub Actions, so that your developers have all of the workflow execution information available, directly associated with their commit in their application repository.

-This provides all of the CI observability your development team needs directly associated with their change in git.
+This provides all of the CI observability your development team needs directly associated with their change in Git.

 ## GitOps Resources